corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/introduction/introduction.md

 Identities are not tied to a single executing compute instance, when idle, aside from some small costs associated with static storage, identity doesn’t incur overhead.
 This allows the interleaving of many identities on a much smaller system than previously available, dramatically reducing the cost per identity.

 ## Progressive Decentralisation
+True decentralisation is hard, whilst the end state for many systems attempting to force it on people or industries too soon just relates in friction of adoption.
+Corda 5 with its Virtual Node concept allows for what we term progressive decentralisation.
+That is systems that allow themselves to start in a manged, centralized fashion, whilst retaining digital sovereignty that then allows migration of those nodes onto their own infrastructure when the time is right.

+## A global database
+One of the “go to” models for describing Corda has been that of one big global database where the rules for updating rows and columns are encapsulated within a smart contract that defers control to those who currently hold access to those elements without requiring input from a central point of control.
+Only those who need to see or have access to a record do so, and the evolution of that record is constrained in the ways the initator felt was apropriate.

+Corda 5 changes this model slightly as it brings the concept of schemas to that global model.
+Where as in earlier versions, all applications could evolve all records, this required all applications have knowledge of all other applications rules.
+Essentially, it is possible to build an application in this way, but the complexity soon spirtals out of control and the ability to make mistakes compounds.

+Corda 5, through Applicaiton Netowkrs, introduces scehmas into that Database.
+Apps can still interact with any record, only now they must go through an interoperability layer that removes the need for themto understand the inner workings of the other app.
+That scheams puts rules in place as to how others can mutate the global state of another chain in a much cleaner, easier to reason about, way than before.